-To avoid this problem, a zone write lock mechanism serializing writes to sequential zones is implemented by all kernels supporting zoned block devices.
-For kernel versions between 4.10 and 4.15 included, no special configuration is necessary and the kernel will provide guarantees that write commands are delivered to the device in the same order as the application write requests issuing order.
+To avoid this problem, a "zone write lock mechanism" that serializes writes to sequential zones is implemented by all kernels that support zoned block devices.
+For kernel versions between 4.10 and 4.15 (inclusive) no special configuration is necessary and the kernel guarantees the delivery of write commands to the device in the same order as the order of write requests issued by the application.

-However, starting with kernel version 4.16, zone write locking implementation was moved to the deadline and mq-deadline block I/O scheduler.
-Using this scheduler with zoned block devices is mandatory to ensure write command order guarantees.
+However, in kernel version 4.16, the implementation of zone write locking was moved to the deadline and mq-deadline block I/O scheduler.
+Therefore, in kernels of version 4.16 and higher, you must use this scheduler with zoned block devices in order to make the kernel guarantee the order of write commands.

 The mq-deadline block I/O scheduler is enabled only if the SCSI multi-queue (scsi-mq) infrastructure is enabled.
-This feature use can be controlled using the kernel boot argument scsi_mod.use_blk_mq". scsi-mq* is the default since kernel version 5.0 and the legacy single queue SCSI command path is no longer supported.
+This feature use can be controlled by using the kernel boot argument scsi_mod.use_blk_mq.
+The default has been scsi-mq since kernel version 5.0 and the legacy single-queue SCSI command path is no longer supported.

-To verify the block I/O scheduler of a zoned disk, the following command can be used.
+To see which block I/O scheduler a zoned disk uses, run the following command:

 # cat /sys/block/sdb/queue/scheduler [none] mq-deadline kyber bfq

-If the disk block I/O scheduler selected is not mq-deadline as in the example above, the scheduler can be changed with the following command.
+If the disk block I/O scheduler that has been selected is not mq-deadline as in the example above, use the following command to change the scheduler: